 Switching to a reusable coffee pod is a minor change to your morning routine.
 You have to fill your pod yourself and wash it after use.
 However, by using reusable K-Cups, you pay much less than for disposable cups without feeling guilty about the waste produced by disposable pods.
 You can fill them with your choice of coffee and customize the brew strength to your preference.
 Before purchasing, make sure that reusable pods are compatible with your machine.

-- These cups are the perfect size that holds just the right amount of coffee grinds.
-You only need to fill them approximately halfway and then cover with the lid.
+These cups are the perfect size that holds just the right amount of coffee grinds.
+You only need to fill them approximately halfway and then cover them with the lid.

-- Close the lid, insert the pod in into your coffee machine brewer, and hit ‘brew’.
+Close the lid, insert the pod into your coffee machine brewer, and hit ‘brew’.